DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.9 Microservices
 - Service-oriented architecture (SOA) constructs new applications or functions out of existing but separate and distinct software services.
 The resulting application is often new; thus, its security issues are unknown, untested, and unprotected.
 A derivative of SOA is microservices.
-    - **Microservices**: a feature of web-based solutions and derivative of SOA
+    - ❄️**Microservices**: a feature of web-based solutions and derivative of SOA
         - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
         - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)
         - It is the conversion or transformation of a capability of one web application into a microservice that can be called upon by numerous other web applications.
 The relationship to an application programming interface (API) is that each microservice must have a clearly defined (and secured!)
 API to allow for I/O between multi-­microservices as well as to and from other applications.